Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 The patina sheds a small amount of iron oxide in heavy rain during the first 6 months.
 This can stain pale paving below the pit.
 Either accept the staining as part of the look, or place the pit on gravel rather than light limestone or sandstone slabs.

-How to size a fire pit to your space
+Sizing the fire pit to the space

-- 45-60cm pit: 2-4 people seated, 2.5m clear circle around the rim, balcony or courtyard scale.
+- 45-60cm pit: 2-4 people seated, 2.5m clear circle, balcony or courtyard scale.

 - 61-76cm pit: 4-6 people seated, 3m clear circle, suburban patio scale.

-- 76-91cm pit: 6-8 people seated, 3.5-4m clear circle, large patio or fire pit zone.
+- 76-91cm pit: 6-8 people seated, 3.5-4m clear circle, large patio or fire-pit zone.

-- 91cm+: 8+ people, 4m+ circle, dedicated fire pit area on a lawn or gravel terrace.
+- 91cm+: 8+ people, 4m+ circle, dedicated fire pit area.

 - Cover or invert when not in use.
 A fitted cover stops rain pooling inside the bowl.
 If you have no cover, invert the pit so it sheds water.